aravinthakshan/aravinthakshan/README.md

 # Hi there, I'm A S Aravinthakshan! 👋

 Welcome to my GitHub profile!
 I’m a Computer Science and Engineering student at MIT, Manipal, with a strong focus on AI, Machine Learning, and Deep Learning.
-M

 ---